JustinSDK/cqMore/docs/polyhedron.md

 ## Parameters

 - `radius`: radius of the octahedron.
-- `detail`: setting this to a value greater than 0 adds vertices making it no longer a octahedron.
+- `detail = 0`: setting this to a value greater than 0 adds vertices making it no longer a octahedron.

 ## Examples